rafyzg/WhatssappAuto/README.md

 * [Rabbot](https://github.com/arobson/rabbot) - Used to pass message from Express to Puppeteer
 * [MongoDB](https://github.com/mongodb/node-mongodb-native) - Used log all the functions

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Rafael Yzgeav** - *Initial work* - [RafYzg](https://github.com/RafYzg)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc